So you want to start playing jazz, right?

 Well, there is a lot you need to learn about this genre of music.
 Starting from learning the basics to picking the right jazz drum set, all it takes is a few tips, and you are there.

-And therefore, it is vital to take serious considerations when choosing a jazz drum set.
+And therefore, it is vital to take serious considerations when choosing a drum set.

-Many people have asked me why a jazz kit requires an 18” bass drum.
+Many people have asked me why a kit requires an 18” bass drum sound.